Equicord/Equibot/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and fill in all values
-3. Copy `venbot.service` to your systemd service directory.
+3. Copy `equibot.service` to your systemd service directory.
 You might have to tweak the `WorkingDirectory` value.
-4. Enable & Start the `venbot` systemd service via `systemctl [--user] enable --now venbot`
+4. Enable & Start the `equibot` systemd service via `systemctl [--user] enable --now equibot`